-HHS.gov and its priority websites need to maintain timely and accurate content in order to reliably deliver important health and human service information to the nation.
-Below we discuss the life cycle management of content and related archiving guidance and process, which will govern the maintenance of HHS and priority websites.
+HHS.gov and its priority websites need to maintain timely and accurate content to deliver important health and human service information to the nation.
+Below we discuss the life cycle management of content, related archiving guidance and process, which will govern the maintenance of HHS and priority websites.

 A website archive contains HHS’s historical documents, data, and other information that has value to researchers and the public.
 It separates historical documentation from current information, providing quicker access to current information while allowing citizens to access legacy information about the past programs, administrations, initiatives, and activities of the department.

 This guidance applies to HHS.gov and its priority websites.
 This guidance does not apply to internal collaboration websites such as the Intranet, SharePoint, etc. This guidance does not address non-public documents, whether digital or paper, related to the management of websites, which are covered under the Department’s Records Management Policy.

 Content on HHS’s public websites must be reviewed and evaluated on an annual basis.
 Content owners should establish a regular annual review cycle for all live-site content.

 Each page shows "Content created by [office]" and "Content last reviewed on [date]" at the bottom of the page to establish content ownership and date created or last reviewed.